Bad Girls (1994)

 Cody Zamorra: Oh one of them ready to wear kinds like you see in the Sears catelouge.

-Dress store clerk: I really think someone like you would be happier shopping elsewhere.
+Dress store clerk: I really think a woman like you would be happier shopping elsewhere.

 [Cody grabs him and holds her gun to him]